In DFIR we often talk about paths and filesystems. However, these are actually more complex than they appear at first glance.

 file.
 The path

-argument is defined of type OSPath.
+argument is defined as type OSPath.
 Since we passed a

 string here, VQL will need to convert it into an OSPath by calling